Crystal Palace: Contrasting Their Defensive Principles Under Roy Hodgson And Patrick Vieira Tactics

 High block phase

-One of the starkest contrasts between Vieira’s coaching philosophy to his predecessor comes in the different approach to how Palace have set up while the opposition have the ball in the build-up phase.
+One of the starkest contrasts between Vieira’s coaching philosophy and that of his predecessor is the different approach to how Palace has set up while the opposition has the ball in the build-up phase.

 Crystal Palace: Contrasting their defensive principles under Vieira and Hodgson